Plant Manager

 Hi, I’m a Plant Manager.
 What do I do?

 About me: I’ve been in a manufacturing management position for a while, and because of that I’ve become a jack-of-all-trades.
 I’m a great communicator and listener, which is an important attribute when you talk to so many people inside and outside of the plant on a daily basis.
-Essentially, I set my plant’s goals, key performance indicators (KPI’s), and develop matricies, so I need to make sure I’m in touch with upper management in order to stick to our company’s vision.
+Essentially, I set my plant’s goals, key performance indicators (KPI’s), and develop matrices, so I need to make sure I’m in touch with upper management in order to stick to our company’s vision.
 But I also need to make this vision clear and achievable by staying connected with the employees on the floor.
 I also speak to a lot of vendors, so I need to be relatively good at “code-switching” between a wide variety of personalities.

 What I’m good at: I’m a very good listener.
 I take in a lot of opinions and synthesize them to make useful changes to our policies, procedures, and methods.
 I’m also good at keeping track of all of my employees so that when the time comes for performance evaluations, I can give them specific coaching and feedback to improve not only our operations but also the working relationship our company has with the employees.